Henningson/Vocal3D/README.md

 **vocaloid** is a library for the real-time reconstruction of human vocal folds using a single shot structured light system.
 **For the version referenced in the publication, please checkout the branch [TODO].**

+## Dataset
+For a quick setup, we supply one video of the [TODO] dataset here in the repository.
+However, if you want to get access to the full dataset, please write us an E-Mail.

 ## Prerequisites
 While we supply CPU only and GPU accelerated code, we suggest to use the GPU version, which needs a CUDA capable GPU.